Y.K.O.P.S. (Youth keeping Older People Safe)

 February 2019 - December 2019

-The project aims to reduce the number of victims who are targeted by cold callers.
-The project aims to improve the safety & wellbeing of older & vulnerable people.
-Helping to prevent them from becoming a victim of doorstep crime or cyber crime.
+The project aims to reduce the number of victims who are targeted by cold callers & to improve the safety & wellbeing of older & vulnerable people.
+Helping prevent them from becoming a victim of doorstep crime, bogus callers, traders & distraction burglary, & scams

 Bogus callers come in all shapes & sizes, Men, Women, even Children.
 They pretend to be officials, charity workers, tradesmen, property repairers & the like.
-The effects that this can & does have serious consequences.
+The effects that this has can have serious consequences

 In trying to reduce the problem we know that this can be achieved by helping people to understand what they can do ie such as how to deal with cold callers & who to report to.